ntkunz/ntkunz/README.md

 ![InStock Inventory Items tablet page](./images/instock-screenshot-inventory-tablet.png)

-I am looking for meaningful project to get involved in so please reach out if you have an inkling to.
+I am looking for meaningful projects to get involved in so please reach out if you have an inkling to.

 📫 mrnicholaskunz@gmail.com